deeptir18/cornflakes-scripts/README.md

 three machine types).
 If you use
-c6525-25g machines (due to 100g machines not being available) you may see different results (lower raw throughputs), because the network bandwidth is lower; especially for the reproduction of Figure 5, where the copy-zero-copy tradeoff may change.
+c6525-25g machines (due to 100g machines not being available) you may see different results (lower raw throughputs), because the network bandwidth is lower, for the reproduction of Figure 5, where the copy-zero-copy tradeoff may change.

 ## Profile